sidiousvic/sidious.pizza/about.md

   </picture>
 </figure>
 </div>

+# "Always do what you said you'd do when you were drunk."

+Methinks if you said you'd do it, you should do it.
+If you are doing it, you should do it _well_.
+It's even better if you dress for the occasion.

 Thank you for reading. _どうもどうも！_ I'll see you around [sidious.pizza](/).
 Welcome and I hope you have a great time here.